Understanding Snowflake Data Transfer Billing¶

 - Unloading Data from Snowflake

-Unloading data to cloud storage in a region or cloud platform different from where your Snowflake account is hosted.
+Using COPY INTO <location> to unload data to cloud storage in a region or cloud platform different from where your Snowflake account is hosted.

 - Database Replication